allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

       columns: (2fr, 1fr),
       gutter: 2em,
       [
         Tolerance to allergens drops quickly!
-If you miss doses, your body may slowly "forget" the protection it has built up.
-        Restarting at your current daily dose could cause a reaction.
+If your child misses too many doses, their body may slowly 'forget' the protection it has built up.
+Restarting at their current daily dose could cause a reaction.

         *General Rule:* If you missed only *1-2 consecutive days*, just resume the current daily dose.\
         *The restart strategy is different if you are in the BUILD-UP or MAINTENANCE phase.*